- Common uses

 Your doctor may need to slow down your infusion, or interrupt or stop your treatment if you experience certain side effects.
-Tell your doctor immediately if you experiences any of the following symptoms during or after your infusion: chills or shaking, fever, itching, rash, feeling faint, flushing, nausea, back or neck pain, shortness of breath, dizziness, wheezing, or face swelling.
+Tell your doctor immediately if you experiences any of the following symptoms during or after your infusion: chills or shaking, fever, itching, rash, feeling faint, flushing, nausea, vomiting, back or neck pain, shortness of breath, dizziness, wheezing, or face swelling.

 Your doctor may delay, or stop your treatment with cemiplimab-rwlc injection depending on your response to the medication and any side effects that you experience.
 Talk to your doctor about how you are feeling during and after your treatment.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with cemiplimab-rwic injection and each time you receive a dose.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website ([WEB]) or the manufacturer's website to obtain the Medication Guide.